Soyio-id/soyio-rn-sdk/README.md

 **Troubleshooting:**

-If you encounter the error `SoyioFaceTecModule not available`, ensure:
+If you encounter the error `FaceTec module not available`, ensure:

 1. You've run `pod install` in the iOS directory
 2. Clean build folder in Xcode: **Product → Clean Build Folder**